-Where Schools have decided to implement H33, after allowances have been made for mitigating circumstances, decisions at the boundary of a 'Distinction', should be made as long as the following are satisfied (see also notes on AP(E)L):
+Where Schools have decided to implement H34, after allowances have been made for mitigating circumstances, decisions at the boundary of a 'Distinction', should be made as long as all the following criteria are satisfied (see also notes on AP(E)L, section C):

-- For consideration of a student in the boundary zone for the award of distinction, the student should have passed either the 'taught' or 'research' element at the level of a 'distinction' and the other element must be in the boundary zone, as defined in table A1. - All course units must have been passed at the first attempt without any compensation. - Either the overall average is equal to or above 70.0; or 120 out of 180 credits are equal to or above 70.0.
+- For consideration of a student in the boundary zone for the award of distinction, the student should have passed either the 'taught' or 'research' element at the level of a 'distinction' and the other element must be in the boundary zone, as defined in table A1 (see page 8, Stage 1: Classification Thresholds and Boundaries). - All course units must have been passed at the first attempt without any compensation. - Either the overall average is equal to or above 70.0; or 120 out of 180 credits are equal to or above 70.0.

-Stage 2: Mark Review
+Stage 2: Classification Review

-If a student is in the boundary zone and does not satisfy the additional criteria, Schools may apply a further stage of 'Mark Review' by asking the External Examiner to oversee a review of the marks of submitted work.
+If a student is in the boundary zone, or higher, and does not satisfy the additional criteria, Schools may apply a further stage of 'Classification Review', with decisions supported by an External Examiner.
+The process of 'Classification Review' should not change unit marks and can only influence the classification awarded.